robert-abc/helsinki/README.md

 * This architecture from part three remains the same in all blur steps.
 * In part three, a single blurred image from the test set (30 remaining images from that blur step) is reconstructed at one time, so we will not necessarily use all the test set images.

-## 6. Installation, usage instructions and examples
+## 6. Installation, usage instructions, and examples

 All the codes we used are available in this repository.
-There is also jupyter notebooks to run the codes (as seen in the usage instructions section)
+There is also Jupyter Notebooks to run the codes (as seen in the usage instructions section)

 The main point is that we didn't "install" anything, because we did everything on Google Colab, for the following reasons:
-* Because of the COVI19 pandemic, out university is closed, so it allow us to work together online.
+* Because of the COVI19 pandemic, our university is closed, so it allows us to work together online.
 * In this context, we are using our personal notebooks, but they have basic specifications.
 Even the free Colab account is more powerful (although there are usage limits).
-* It is necessary to have a compatible Python CUDA for GPU support and Google Colab allow us to access them.
+* It is necessary to have a compatible Python CUDA for GPU support and Google Colab allows us to access them.

 In the following table, there is a small list of the main packages used (with "import" functions, for example) and it is important to note that:
 * The complete list of packages in the Google Colab (obtained by pip freeze > requirements.txt) can be found in the main repository folder.
-* We understand that not all of them are necessary running the code outside Google Colab, but in fact we did not run the code locally (e.g. with Anaconda).
+* We understand that not all of them are necessary to run the code outside Google Colab.
+In fact, we did not run the code locally (e.g. with Anaconda).
-* It should be possible to create, for example, an Anaconda enviroment, with this requirements.txt, but we didn't do it.
+* It should be possible to create, for example, an Anaconda environment, with this requirements.txt, but we didn't do it.
-* It would be like creating google colab in an environment, but, with more than 400 packages, conflicts between them could happen.
+* It would be like creating Google Colab in an environment, but, with more than 400 packages, conflicts between them could happen.

 | Package  | Version | Package  | Version |
 | ------------- | ------------- | ------------- | ------------- |